SIRIOS Resources Inc: Progress report on current drilling program on CHEECHOO

 Two drill rigs are currently operational on the property and Sirios plans to complete, at least, an additional 2,000 metres of diamond drilling before mid-December.

 Drill cores are being sent to Rouyn-Noranda for sawing, sample preparation and assaying.
-Two drills are currently operational on the property.
 The time period to receive results is longer than expected as contractors performing core sawing and samples preparation are overloaded with numerous major drilling programs by other companies.
 It is the same situation for assaying laboratories.

 Sirios owns the Cheechoo gold property which is located at Eeyou Istchee James Bay, Quebec, at 800 km north of Montreal and less than 10 km of the Eleonore gold mine of the producer Goldcorp, that began its production in 2015.